Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+9.DAY

+Today's project is a tough one for me.
+I worked with html5 and made a video player.
+At the end of the coding along, i tried to add a functional fullscreen button and styled it.

 8.DAY

 I learn how i can check the checkboxes when i m holding shift.
 I used shiftkey and manipulate a flag variable to do this.
 This project gives me an opinion if i try to build a mailbox something etc.